fbpx

 3. What factors do you consider when choosing a destination for your holidays or mini breaks?

-Before travelling I have to research on culture, costs and tourist activities available.
-The first time I went to USA, I had not done adequate research so upon arrival, an airport porter as me if he could help carry my luggage.
+Before travelling I have to research culture, costs and tourist activities available.
+The first time I went to the USA, I had not done adequate research so upon arrival, an airport porter as me if he could help carry my luggage.
 I was pleasantly surprised and I accepted the offer.
 When we got to where the car was, he demanded his tip and I was like, say what now?
-Anyway, turns out in USA, you have to tip.
+Anyway, turns out in the USA, you have to tip.

-4. What are you travel essentials?
+4. What are your travel essentials?

 My yellow fever card, power bank, facial wipes, lip gloss, sunscreen and an extra change of clothes in my hand luggage.